The story behind 11-year-old Naomi Wadler and her March for Our Lives speech

 On Saturday, a driver picked up Wadler and her mother to take them to the rally, and she sang “Rise Up,” by Andra Day, during the ride.

 Backstage, she met Clooney, as well as director Steven Spielberg and rapper/activist Common.
-She was more excited to meet the Parkland student activists who she admired, including Emma González and Jaclyn Corin, who now have her email.
+She was more excited to meet the Parkland student activists whom she admired, including Emma González and Jaclyn Corin, who now have her email.

+Wadler also bonded with Yolanda Renee King, Martin Luther King’s 9-year-old grand-daughter who took the stage to pump the crowd up.
+When it was Wadler’s time to speak, nerves were setting in.

 “I tend to be a pretty catastrophic thinker when it comes to these things,” Wadler said.
 “I think, ‘Oh my God, I’m going to die, am I going to die?’
 I need lifesaving serum.”